 King's High School is excited to announce a new approach to the use of digital technologies within our school.
 From September 2019 we will be implementing a Bring Your Own Device (BYOD) programme for our pupils from Year 8 onwards.
-To that end, we are now trialling a voluntary BYOD scheme with our Year 12 and Year 13 pupils (September 2018+).
+To that end, we are currently trialling a voluntary BYOD scheme with our Year 12 and Year 13 pupils (September 2018+).
 The following information explains why we are introducing the BYOD programme, how the programme will develop, how we will be supporting you and your daughter in the choice of a device and the ways in which we will be investing in technology and support in order to ensure successful outcomes.

 First and foremost the introduction of the Bring Your Own Device (BYOD) Scheme is about the girls’ learning and achievement.
 It is not about the technology.
 BYOD means that the focus is on task and output rather than the brand of device, and we are mindful that girls may well already have devices which are suitable for accessing technology in school.

 We believe strongly that devices will enhance the excellent teaching and learning that is already happening in our classrooms, rather than replace it.
 It is not our intention to move away from the more “traditional” methods of learning, but to provide access to the most appropriate method for each learning activity – using technology alongside class discussion, written and practical work.